johnmjkim/route42-app/README.md

 14. Switch to Material Dark UI
 15. Removed Activity and Athletic related attributes, including Route, from Post.
 16. Optimized fragment transaction from FeedFragment to ProfileFragment by using `add` instead of `replace` and `.addToBackStack`.
+17. Add basic search bar and function in FeedFragment.
+Will add two aspects(1.update prefect search(like in sql),2. add hashtag and context search)

 # Requirements